 |From top: Betty Garrett, Celeste Holm, Vivian Blaine|

-The enduring image of Mr. Frank Sinatra today is from the early 60s: the ring-a-ding-dingin' wiseguy crooner, chairman-of-the-board for the Rat Pack, shtupping a plethora of broads, Las Vegas royalty.
-But did you know that during WW2 he used to be called 'Frankie' and even into the 50s he was often but a humble and naive wingman to blustery Gene Kelly in MGM musicals, losing girls even to Bing Crosby?
-He hooked up mainly with aggressive, strong women; they pursued him and this Brooklyn beanpole never put up more than token resistance.
+The enduring image of Mr. Frank Sinatra today is from the early 60s: that ring-a-ding-dingin' wiseguy crooner, chairman-of-the-board for the Rat Pack, shtupping a plethora of broads, singing with a cigarette and tumbler of Jack Daniels/rocks in one hand, mic in the other.
+But did you know that during WW2 he used to be called a skinny little runt?
+Even into the 50s he was often but a naive wingman to blustery Gene Kelly in MGM musicals, losing girls even to Bing Crosby.
+He always ended up hooked up with aggressive, strong women; they pursued him, because of 'the mother instinct' --and this Brooklyn beanpole never put up more than token resistance as he wound up with the girl who wanted him, rather than the girl he wanted.
 If she had a good pitching arm, a car, her own apartment, a money-making job, and refused to take no for an answer, what could he do?
 Ring-a-ding-done!
-So what was the deal for this unusual romantic strategy?

-It all began during the Second World War when Sinatra's quiet storm radio broadcasts, singing torchy ballads in a style and with a mic technique that carried right through the speakers clearer and more intimate than all the other crooners on the airwaves.
-With their men all overseas, women across America were swooning in adoration.
-It made soldiers listening on Armed Forces Radio jealous and resentful.
-So in the interest of patriotism and good sportsmanship Frank played up the mother instinct aspect.
-Nothing to be jealous about!
-Frank was just a skinny kid with a golden voice and women could love him and not be unfaithful because they just wanted to cook for him and make sure he had his mittens.
+It all began during the Second World War with Sinatra's quiet storm radio broadcasts.
+Singing torchy ballads with a revolutionary new mic technique that carried right through the speakers clearer and more intimate than all the other crooners on the airwaves, like he was right there in the room, like an early version of an ASMR video.
+With their men all overseas, lonely women across America swooned in adoration.
+It made soldiers listening on Armed Forces Radio jealous to hear about it, so in the interest of patriotism and good sportsmanship Frank played up the mother instinct aspect.
+Nothing to be jealous about, sailor!
+Frank was just a skinny kid with a golden voice, from the neighborhood - the runt of the block; women could love him and not be unfaithful because they just wanted to cook for him and make sure he had his mittens.
 He was no threat to a red-blooded mesomorphic serviceman and he was a good sport about being mistaken for a broom or carried off by strong winds when he guested on Bob Hope or The Jack Benny Show.

 |Anchors Aweigh, w/ Pamela Britton|